mohitkumar402/akions/akions-app/INTERNSHIP_APPLICATION_SETUP.md

 2. Enable **2-Step Verification**
 3. Generate an **App Password**: https://myaccount.google.com/apppasswords
    - Select "Mail" and "Other (Custom name)"
-   - Enter "Akions Backend" as the name
+   - Enter "Ekions Backend" as the name
    - Copy the generated 16-character password
 4. Use this password as `SMTP_PASS` in your `.env` file